Kathleen Maltzahn: Professional life

 including the Social Impact Award of the 2013 inaugural HESTA Community Sector Awards.

-From 2007 to 2010, Maltzahn served as executive director of Women's Health in the North (WHIN), an organisation serving the Victorian municipalities of Banyule, Darebin, Hume, Moreland, Nillumbik, Whittlesea, and Yarra to improve women's health, safety, and well-being.
+From 2007 to 2010, Maltzahn served as executive director of Women's Health in the North (WHIN), an organisation serving the Victorian municipalities of Banyule, Darebin, Hume, Merri-bek, Nillumbik, Whittlesea, and Yarra to improve women's health, safety, and well-being.

 In 2007, under Maltzahn's leadership, WHIN joined with various women's health organizations in Victoria to successfully campaign for the Abortion Law Reform Act 2008 (Victoria).
 WHIN made a submission to the Victorian Law Reform Commission titled "The Law of Abortion Information Paper", which was then referred to in the commission's submission to the Victorian Parliament in 2008.

 In 2008, Maltzahn authored Trafficked, the first book length account of trafficking in the sex industry in Australia, published by University of New South Wales Press ISBN 978-0-86840-913-9.
 Later that year, Trafficked was shortlisted for the Literature Non-Fiction Award of the Australian Human Rights Commission's 2008 Human Rights Awards.

 Maltzahn was Chairperson of the Eastern Metropolitan Region Regional Family Violence Partnership (2011-2012) and Deputy Executive Officer of the Eastern Domestic Violence Service (EDVOS) (2012-2013) where she oversaw the provision of direct services for women and children escaping violence and for advocacy in an area covering 1 million people in Melbourne's East.
 Most recently, she has worked at La Trobe University researching gambling in partnership Aboriginal organisations and teaching social policy.
 She has lectured in social policy at a number of Melbourne universities and TAFEs.

+In December 2021, Kathleen Maltzahn participated as a speaker in an online event titled "Gender equality in and out of court: Affirmative consent, restorative justice and sexual assault law reform," hosted by Gender Equity Victoria and Sexual Assault Services Victoria.
+This event discussed the Victorian government's commitment to introducing an affirmative consent model in rape and sexual assault laws, exploring the implications for gender equity, violence prevention practitioners, and victim-survivors of sexual violence.

+As of 2024, Maltzahn serves as the Chief Executive Officer of Sexual Assault Services Victoria, a prominent organization dedicated to addressing and preventing sexual assault.